 However, you have two numbers now and ideally, the first one (yearly income) is higher than the second (yearly expenses).
 If this is the case, congratulations!
 If not, don’t ditch all plans just yet.

 I made you add exceptional payments and one timers to your income list, but it was for your personal high level overview.
-Remove those exceptional financial injections from your income, divide the number by 12 and create a standing order with this amount to your saving account right now!
+Remove those exceptional financial injections from your income, take the difference between income and expenses, divide the number by 12 and create a standing order with this amount to your saving account right now!
 By transferring this shiny untapped amount directly on payday to your savings, you increase the chances that it will stay in your vacation piggy bank.

 If you have expenses due that are just bi-annual, put the prorated monthly amount aside on payday as well.
 Everything that is gone from your account will less likely be spent.
 Also, you will be able to pay those bills later without worrying about it.